premAI-io/sam-chat/README.md

 **Step 2: Prepare Training Data**
 1. **Move data to training/validation samples** (you can use the autosplit feature for automatic data splitting)
 2. **Create a snapshot** based on your training and validation datasets
-3. Review your data split ratios and ensure quality

 **Step 3: Fine-tune Your Model**
 1. Go to [PremAI Studio Fine-tuning](https://studio.premai.io/finetuning)
 2. **Run a fine-tuning job** using your prepared dataset snapshot
-3. **Monitor experiments** and track training progress
+3. **Run experiments** and track training progress
 4. **After completion** - your custom models are ready to use in the chat interface!

-Your model will now have deep knowledge from the blogs you scraped and can answer questions with domain-specific expertise!
+Your model will now have knowledge from the blogs you scraped!

 ### 3. 💬 Use Your Fine-Tuned Model